ohhsodead/arisen-studio/README.md

 ## Features
 * Browse all major and popular games
 * Discover hundreds of various mods
-* View details, such as creator, version and info
+* Complete details, creator, version and info
 * Supports all types of mods/files
 * Download mods archives to computer
 * Install mods directly to console